itscollegetime/URTC-2023/README.md

 |<img src="supp/res_01.jpg">  |  <img src="supp/res_02.jpg">|
 |-|-|

+Each blue dot represents a data point.
+The red dotted line is the curve fit line with Cd listed above.
+Oscillations are clearly present after around 2 seconds.
+The curve fit of all 13 trials resulted in a Cd of 0.5±0.03.
+The method explored in the study can also be used to determine drag coefficients of other shapes, such as model rockets, outside of the lab.
+The test results can be useful as well for a discussion on potential effects of other related factors such as air turbulence and Reynolds number.

 # Primary Instrument

 Here are a few pictures of the 3D printed spheres that were dropped from the drone.
 In the two right most pictures there are two spheres, the smaller one is the first prototype design.
 It's parachute was attached to the release module and was deployed by a string connecting to the sphere.
 Due to string length limitations, only around 1 second of free fall data could be collected.
 My second sphere design included a onboard release servo and had the parachute stowed within it.
 This allowed for much more data to be collected and ultimately proved crucial for further data analysis.